node-red/node-red.github.io/docs/practice/designing.md

 #### Using persistent storage outside of Node-RED

-*If you handle the large amount of data, it is **not** recommended to set the data into `msg` since `msg` can be a cause of a lack of memory.
-Instead, you had better put the data on a persistent storage that is in outside of Node-RED and use reference to the data for handling the data.*
+*If you handle the large amount of data, it is **not** recommended to set the data into `msg` since `msg` can exhaust available memory.
+Instead, you had better put the data on a persistent storage that is outside of Node-RED and use reference to the data for handling the data.*

-#### Processing in order of arrival of messages
+#### Processing messages in order of their arrival

 *Since Node-RED (JavaScript) processes asynchronously, a node cannot assume that it executes process for arrival `msgs` by the order of arrival.*